simon-ritchie/apysc/docstring_markdowns/apysc/_display/cy_interface.md

 ### `_revert` method docstring

-Revert a value if snapshot exists.<hr>
+Revert a value if a snapshot exists.<hr>

 **[Parameters]**